lajos/starbucks-capstone-project/README.md

 1. **Business Understanding** - Startbucks sends promotions to user through multiple channels (web, email etc..).
 Customers may use these promotions to find out about new products, or get discounts on purchases.
 2. **Data Understanding** - We look at the data to find out what columns we have, what values the columns contain and to gain some understanding of the promotions, customer profiles and customer actions.
 3. **Data Preparation** - We'll make sure that the data is ready for modeling for example check to see if there are missing values and create columns for categorical values.
 4. **Modeling** - We'll process the transcript records and create a data set that is focused on each offer.
-We'll analyze the new data set to find out which offer works best for which demographics, and we'll also use a linear regression model to analyze which promotion delivery channel is the most successful.
+We'll analyze the new data set to find out which offer works best for which demographics.
+We'll visualize the results of the statistical analysis and hope to find correlation between demographic variables and the success of different offers.
+We'll also use a linear regression model to analyze which promotion delivery channel is the most successful.
+The regression model should explain which delivery channel corresponds to more engagement from users.
 5. **Evaluation** - We'll split the data into training and testing sets so we can evaluate the model's efficiency.
 6. **Deployment** - Deployment is not in the scope of this project.